erhanyildirim82/erhanyildirim82/README.md

 - 🔭 I’m currently working on TaleCode web site.
 - 🌱 I’m currently learning "Fullstack Web Developer"
-- 👯 I’m looking to collaborate on game projects.
+- 👯 I’m looking to collaborate on web&game projects.
-- 🤔 I’m looking for help with game projects. :)
+- 🤔 I’m looking for help with web&game projects. :)
 - 😄 I know HTML, CSS3, JavaScript but not Kung-Fu!
 - 💬 Ask me about anything!
 - 📫 How to reach me: terazihan @ gmail com